phonxis/vk_photo_downloader/README.md

-# VK audio downloader
+# VK photo downloader
-This script is intended for downloading audiofiles from site [vk.com](http://vk.com).
+This script is intended for downloading photos from albums from site [vk.com](http://vk.com).

 Requirements:
 * [Python3.4](https://www.python.org/)